scalacenter/platform/sbt-platform/docs/sbt-platform.md

 The Scala Platform uses Bintray to store and release all the Scala modules artifacts.
 Bintray allows maintainers a fine-grained control over their releases and provides instant release time and synchronization with Maven Central.
-The [Bintray Scala Platform](https://bintray.com/scalaplatform) organization owns repositories:
+The [Bintray Scala Platform](https://bintray.com/scalaplatform) organization owns the following repositories:

 1. [modules-releases](https://bintray.com/scalaplatform/modules-releases) - Stable releases (and, in the future, milestones and RCs).
 1. [modules-nightly-releases](https://bintray.com/scalaplatform/modules-nightly-releases) - Nightly releases.